IntersectMBO/plutus/doc/docusaurus/docs/auction-smart-contract/on-chain-code.md

 Different [ledger language versions](../working-with-scripts/ledger-language-version.md) use different script context types.
 In this example we are writing a Plutus V2 scripts, so we import the `ScriptContext` data type from `PlutusLedgerApi.V2.Contexts`.
-It can be easiely adapted for Plutus V1 or V3.
+It can be easily adapted for Plutus V1 or V3.

 > :pushpin: **NOTE**
 >